 NHS Education for Scotland (NES) offer resources to support sites and educators offering placements.
 These include ‘The Quality Standards for Practice Placements’ which are an easy to use and auditable set of standards that enable professions in NHS Scotland to monitor and improve the quality of their practice placements.
 See www.nes.scot.nhs.uk/education-and-training/by-discipline/allied-health-professions/practice-education/quality-standards-for-practice-placements.aspx for more details.

 Appendix 1

+PBL | Queen Margaret University (qmu.ac.uk)

 Appendix 2

 Pre-Placement information form (blank)